Generalizations of Koga's version of the Wiener-Ikehara theorem: Introduction

 \end{theorem}

 The plan of the article is as follows.
-We discuss in Section \ref{Section Blackwell's theorem} how Theorem \ref{KWIthStieltjes} and Theorem \ref{KWIthpowerseries} can be applied to renewal theory \cite[Chapter XI]{FellerBook2}; our applications emphasize the role of the assumptions (B.1) and (b.1) in the corresponding cases, which make the theorems relatively simple to apply.
-In Section \ref{KWI Tauberian lemmas} we obtain a slight extension of the exact Wiener-Ikehara Tauberian theorem \cite[Theorem 3.6]{D-V2016}, where we shall show that \eqref{conclusion W-I} holds if and only if $S$ is log-linearly slowly decreasing, its Laplace transform converges for $\Re e\: s>1$, and the real part of the function $G$ given by \eqref{KWI eq pole function} has so-called local pseudofunction boundary behavior on $1+i\mathbb{R}$.
+We discuss in Section \ref{Section Blackwell's theorem} how Theorem \ref{KWIthStieltjes}, Corollary \ref{KWIthIK}, and Theorem \ref{KWIthpowerseries} can be applied to renewal theory \cite[Chapter XI]{FellerBook2}; our applications emphasize the role of the assumptions (B.1), (B$_{0}$.1), and (b.1) in the corresponding cases, which make the theorems relatively simple to apply.
+In Section \ref{KWI Tauberian lemmas}, we obtain a slight extension of the exact Wiener-Ikehara Tauberian theorem \cite[Theorem 3.6]{D-V2016}, where we shall show that \eqref{conclusion W-I} holds if and only if $S$ is log-linearly slowly decreasing, its Laplace transform converges for $\Re e\: s>1$, and the real part of the function $G$ given by \eqref{KWI eq pole function} has so-called local pseudofunction boundary behavior on $1+i\mathbb{R}$.
 Section \ref{KWI section proof Laplace transform versions} is devoted to the proofs of Theorem \ref{KWIthmain} and Theorem \ref{KWIthStieltjes}; our approach there will be to reduce them to the exact Wiener-Ikehara theorem from Section \ref{KWI Tauberian lemmas}.
-Theorem \ref{KWIthpowerseries} will be shown in Section \ref{KWI power series section}.
+Theorem \ref{KWIthpowerseries} will be shown in Section \ref{KWI power series section}, while a proof of Corollary \ref{KWIthIK} will be given in Section \ref{Section proof of corollary}.
 Finally, we close the article with some remarks and further extensions of our Tauberian theorems, which will be discussed in Section \ref{section KWI concluding remarks}.